 Three versions of "Peg O' My Heart", and they all hit Number One in 1947, all summer long.
 Which isn't bad for a song that was already 35 years old.
-"Peg O' My Heart" was first performed in 1912 at the College Inn in New York City by Irving Kaufman, after he'd seen a lead sheet lying around at the publisher's office and snaffled it away.
+"Peg o' My Heart" was first performed in 1912 at the College Inn in New York City by Irving Kaufman, after he'd seen a lead sheet lying around at the publisher's office and snaffled it away.
 And, if you're saying, "Man, 1912.
-I can't relate to anything that ancient", well, a century later it was a big crowd-pleaser for Bruce Springsteen and the Dropkick Murphys - notwithstanding that they took all the Irish lilt out of the thing by stapling the original lyric to a drearily conventional rock tune.
-(Your mileage may vary, as they say.)
-Sans Springsteen, it also showed up in a recent "Downton Abbey".
+I can't relate to anything that ancient", well, a century later it was a big crowd-pleaser for Bruce Springsteen and the Dropkick Murphys - notwithstanding that they took all the Irish lilt out of the thing by stapling the original lyric to their "own" drearily conventional rock tune:

-But neither The Boss nor anybody else would have "Peg O' My Heart" to sing if it weren't for a certain lady, who for a brief period in American life was way bigger than The Boss.
+But neither The Boss nor any other antique rocker would have "Peg o' My Heart" to slaughter if it weren't for a certain lady, who for a brief period in American life was way bigger than Mr Springsteen.
 "Laurette Taylor is the girl whose name is in our hearts and on our chewing gum!" reported Grace Kingsley in The Los Angeles Times.
 "We are naming our sailboats and babies and soft drinks and new systems of philosophy after the charming little actress, and there is now a Laurette Taylor waltz, a Laurette Taylor cigar, and a Laurette Taylor sundae."

 At any rate, J Hartley Manners was smitten by Miss Taylor.
 He was an older man, and so to him she was indubitably girlish, and he determined to write a play showing off everything he loved about Laurette.
 It was about an American girl of Irish extraction - just like Laurette.
 And off the poor wee colleen goes to England and falls among a stuffy upper-class family called the Chichesters.
 She prefers Jerry, the likeable country farmer next door: